VIINJA/Network-automation/lab3/README.md

-with tho juniper routers, creating multiple bgp links between devices. + adding snmp community for both devices.
+with two juniper routers, creating multiple bgp links between devices. + adding snmp community for both devices.

 On nodes we can set basic device settings like device name and loopback interface On network we have settings for all devices (setting user & authentication atm)